snoyes/gh-ost/doc/what-if.md

 ### What if gh-ost crashes halfway through, or I kill it?

 Unlike trigger-based solutions, there's nothing urgent to clean up in the event `gh-ost` bails out or gets killed.
-There are the two tables creates by `gh-ost`:
+There are the two tables created by `gh-ost`:

 - The _ghost_ table: `_yourtablename_gho`
 - The _changelog_ table: `_yourtablename_ghc`